Trampoline Insurance

 When homeowners insurance doesn’t cover trampolines

 A homeowners insurance policy may flat-out exclude trampolines.
 In this case, the insurer will deny any trampoline-related claim and will not pay for any damage or liability claims associated with the trampoline.
-Additionally, some carriers take it a step further and may refuse to renew your policy if you own a trampoline, even without ever having filed a claim.
+Additionally, some carriers may refuse to renew your policy if you own a trampoline, even without ever having filed a claim.
 These carriers refuse to run the risk of any potential trampoline claim.

 If a trampoline or play structure is covered by your homeowner’s insurance policy, then this would fall under “Other Structures” (Coverage B).
 “Other structures” are structures on your property that are detached from your dwelling.
 There are three types of coverage associated with other structures.